How NZ’s Clean Car Standard Is Shaping Used Car Prices

 What This Means for Used Car Buyers

-- Importing petrol & diesel cars will become significantly more expensive for dealers like us.
+• Importing petrol & diesel cars will become significantly more expensive for dealers.

-- Some hybrids and low emission vehicles may avoid these penalties to start with, but will also incur penalties from 2026 onwards.
+• Some hybrids and low-emission vehicles may avoid these penalties at first, but will also face penalties from 2026 onward.

-- Dealers must absorb, reduce, or pass on these charges depending on stock levels and margins.
+• Dealers must absorb, reduce, or pass on these charges depending on margins and stock.

 Real-World Clean Car Penalty Examples